Professor Anthony Caleshu

 April 2006, External Consultant to Ruskin College, Oxford on their proposed 'BA English and Creative Writing' programme.

-Peer reviewer for various journals and presses, including: Irish Association of American Studies Journal; Modern Philology (Chicago); Irish Centre for Poetry Studies Journal, POST; University of Dublin Press.
+Peer reviewer for various journals and presses, including: University of Liverpool Press, Irish Association of American Studies Journal; Modern Philology (Chicago); Irish Centre for Poetry Studies Journal (POST); University of Dublin Press.

 My teaching interests include Creative Writing, Contemporary Literature (poetry, fiction), and American Literature.
 I've supervised PhDs in Creative Writing (poetry, fiction, creative non-fiction), with dissertations in a wide variety of areas, including: contemporary Nepalese women's poetry, Japanese ekphrastic fiction, and early modern American women's narratives.

 Creative Writing: 20th and 21st Century Poetry, Fiction, Drama